bensturgis/tum-adlr-10/README.md

 - Create presentation
 - Create plots for presentation
 - Try to find reason that causes random exploration to perform better than random sampling shooting
-  - use random exploration instead of complete random sampling of data points to evaluate one-step predicitive accuracy
+  - use random exploration to sample data points for the one-step predicitive accuracy evaluation instead of just randomly sampling states from the observation space and actions from the action space (temporarily hard coded fix in `one_step_pred_accuracy.py` specifically for spring-mass-damper system and short horizon)
+  - implement reacher environment from paper, visualize the state space exploration and compare results with those from the paper
 - Set up server to run random sampling shooting + MPC

 ## Presentation Outline